Z-siteA Companion to the Works of Louis Zukofsky

 38.5 Harlem: predominately African-American neighborhood in upper Manhattan.

 38.6 All about a maiden coffee-bibber…: this stanza and the following quote or paraphrase from the beginning of the libretto by Christian Friedrich Henrici for Bach’s Kaffee Cantata (see 37.17), which is a mini-comic opera involving a father’s disapproval of his daughter’s coffee addiction.
 At 38.8-9, LZ adapts the lines that in the original read: “Wenn ich des Tages nicht dreimal / Mein Schälchen Coffee trinken darf […].”
 He is being comically awkward here in imitating the German propensity to put verbs at the end of sentences.
-In a 28 Aug.
-1930 letter to his friend René Taupin, LZ indicates he is sending him his full translation of the libretto for Bach’s cantata (thanks to Barry Ahearn for this information).
+LZ was interested enough in this work to produce a full translation of the libretto, which he sent to his friend René Taupin (letter to Taupin dated 28 Aug.
+1930) (thanks to Barry Ahearn for this information; the letter and manuscript of the translation are held at the Indiana University’s Lilly Library).

 38.11 Schweigt still—plaudert nicht: Ger.
 Be still, do not chat; the introductory words of the libretto for Bach’s Kaffee Cantata, as well as being the formal title of the cantata.